Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-Figure \ref{fig:Fig6b} shows that both simulations experience an identical increase in potential energy with increasing shear strain up to a value of -3.73 eV/atom at 0.27 strain, corresponding to the highly disorder state.
-However, whilst the benchmark simulation reduces to and subsequently stabilises at around -3.89 eV/atom, the higher damping simulation only decreases to around -3.82 eV/atom, which suggests a higher state of disorder.
-Furthermore, the potential energy shows a gradual decrease after around 4 strain, until it approximately reaches the same value as the benchmark simulation at $\varepsilon = 10$.
-As before, the average atomic von Mises stress, as shown in Figure \ref{fig:Fig6d}, and the potential energy per atom, are well correlated for both simulations.
+Figure \ref{fig:Fig6b} shows that both simulations experience an identical increase in excess potential energy with increasing shear strain up to a value of $\gamma = 0.27$, corresponding to the highly disorder state.
+The benchmark simulation peaks at 0.24 eV/atom, whilst the higher damping simulation peaks at 0.25 eV/atom; a small difference.
+However, whilst the benchmark simulation reduces to and subsequently stabilises at $\sim 0.09$ eV/atom, the higher damping simulation only decreases to $\sim 0.15$ eV/atom, which suggests a greater state of disorder.
+Furthermore, the excess potential energy shows a gradual decrease after $\sim\gamma = 4$, until it approximately reaches the same value as the benchmark simulation at $\gamma = 10$.
+As before, the average atomic von Mises stress, as shown in Figure \ref{fig:Fig6d}, and the excess potential energy per atom, are well correlated for both simulations.

-Next, we consider the grain counts in the simulation cells (Figure \ref{fig:Fig6c}).
-Both the benchmark and higher damping simulations exhibit significant disordered states at 0.27 strain.
+Next, we consider the grain count in the simulation cells (Figure \ref{fig:Fig6c}).
+Both the benchmark and higher damping simulations exhibit significant disordered states at $\gamma = 0.27$.
 The benchmark cell contains about 400 grains, while the higher damping simulation shows 390.
 Both simulations show a rapid decrease in grain count.
-The benchmark simulation subsequently drops to around 30 grains, whereas the higher damping simulation only drops to around 130 grains.
-The benchmark simulation steadily increases in grain count until about 2 strain, reaching $\sim$220 grains.
-In contrast, the higher damping simulation rapidly rises to 320 grains around 1.1 strain, then sharply declines.
-By 3 strain, the higher damping simulation maintains around 70 grains, plateauing until the end of simulation, a lower count than the benchmark simulation's plateau at 240 grains.
+The benchmark simulation subsequently drops to $\sim 30$ grains, whereas the higher damping simulation only drops to $\sim 130$ grains.
+The benchmark simulation steadily increases in grain count until about $\gamma = 2$, reaching $\sim$220 grains.
+In contrast, the higher damping simulation rapidly rises to 320 grains at $\sim\gamma = 1.1$, then sharply declines.
+By $\gamma = 3$, the higher damping simulation maintains $\sim 70$ grains, plateauing until the end of simulation, a lower count than the benchmark simulation's plateau at 240 grains.